Atonement (2007 film): Plot

-Paul Marshall, a visiting friend of Briony's older brother, introduces himself to the visiting cousins and appears to be attracted to Lola.
-Before dinner, Robbie and Cecilia are alone in the library, at which time he apologises to Cecilia for the obscene letter but, to his surprise, she confesses her secret love for him.
-They proceed to make passionate love against the wall in the library as Briony walks in unseen and sees them together; Briony mistakenly thinks her sister is being raped.
+Paul Marshall, a visiting friend of Briony and Cecilia's older brother Leon, introduces himself to the visiting cousins and appears attracted to Lola.
+Before dinner, Robbie and Cecilia are alone in the library, so he apologises for the obscene letter, but she confesses her love for him.
+They make love against the wall there as Briony walks in, who mistakenly thinks her sister is being raped.

-During dinner, Lola's twin brothers go missing and the household organises into search parties.
-While participating in the search, Briony comes across Lola being raped by a man who flees upon being discovered.
-The two girls talk and Briony becomes convinced that it was Robbie; a confused Lola does not dissent, and the two return home.
-Later, Robbie — who finds the twins unharmed — returns to the house to see everyone waiting for him suspiciously.
-He ushers the twins inside and is promptly arrested despite Cecilia's pleas of his innocence.
+During dinner, Lola's twin brothers go missing, so the household organises search parties.
+While seeking the boys, Briony comes across Lola being raped by a man who flees.
+Despite not seeing him clearly, Briony insists it was Robbie; a confused Lola who did not see his face does not dissent.

+Later, Robbie, who has found the twins unharmed, brings them to the house.
+He is arrested for the rape despite Cecilia's pleas of his innocence.
 Lola and Briony's testimony, along with her turning over the explicit letter, convinces everyone but Cecilia of his guilt.

-Four years later, during the Second World War, Robbie is released from prison on the condition that he joins the army and fights in the Battle of France.
-Separated from his unit, he makes his way on foot to Dunkirk.
+Four years later, during the Second World War, Robbie is drafted from prison.
+Joining the army, he fights in the Battle of France.
+Separated from his unit, Robbie makes his way on foot to Dunkirk.
 He thinks back to six months earlier when he met Cecilia, now a nurse.

 Briony, now 18, joined Cecilia's old nursing unit at St Thomas' Hospital in London rather than go to the University of Cambridge.
-She writes to her sister, but Cecilia cannot forgive her for her part in Robbie's arrest and conviction years earlier.
-Robbie, who is gravely ill from an infected wound and hallucinating, finally arrives at the beaches of Dunkirk, where he awaits evacuation.
+She writes to her sister, but Cecilia cannot forgive her for causing Robbie's arrest and conviction.
+He, gravely ill from an infected wound and hallucinating, arrives at the beaches of Dunkirk, where he awaits evacuation.